ankitcivic/Visualize_NuScene_dataset/README.md

-# Visuzlization of Lidar Point Clound and Radar Point cloud of Nuscenes Mini Data Set
+# Visuzlization of Lidar Point Cloud and Radar Point cloud of Nuscenes Mini Data Set

 Hi, I am Ankit Verma, graduate student at CU ICAR.
 This repository enables you to visualize and get started with NuScene dataset.